mpa139/allanlab/_pages/publications.md

 ### 2019

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf19 %}

   {{ conf.conf19 }} <br />